DLewis01/ebook-organiser/README.md

 # ebook-organiser
 Categorise ebooks into subject areas

-This works on a directory continaing ebooks (PDF or epub) and tries to sort them into maeningful subdirectories.
+This works on a directory continaing ebooks (PDF or epub) and tries to sort them into meaningful subdirectories.

 How it works